-John Taylor Gatto is a critic of America’s public school system who comes from an interesting perspective—he taught in New York City’s public schools for over 30 years.
+John Taylor Gatto is a critic of America’s public school system who comes from an interesting perspective, as he taught in New York City’s public schools for over 30 years.
 For that reason alone, Dumbing Us Down is an intriguing book.
 Having seen things firsthand, Gatto is in a position to understand just how bad America’s public schools are.

 Originally published in 1992, Dumbing Us Down: The Hidden Curriculum of Compulsory Schooling is a collection of essays and speeches by Gatto on public education.
 Though only five chapters and 95 pages, Gatto forcefully makes his claim that America’s public school system is a complete disaster that needs to be done away with.